 "What Should I Do?"

 Let me go back to the major manufacturer of fiberglass kayaks mentioned earlier.
 They sell their kayaks for about $4,000.
 People complain about this price, but it is actually very reasonable.
-Considering all the costs of production and marketing, this is just enough to provide a modest living to the folks building the boats.
+Considering all the costs of production, marketing and overhead such as rent, utilities, insurance and retirement, this is just enough to provide a modest living to the folks building the boats.
 They have an established reputation, have refined their production process and that is the price that works for them.

 Today when I looked on EBay and searched for "wood kayak."
 I found several brand new strip-built kayaks available for just under $4,000.
 These are made somewhere in Asia.
 They look quite nice.
 In fact I'm quite sure they are building from my design without my permission.
 I can't vouch for the quality of construction, but hey, it looks good online.